Maxjuco/Tetris2D/README.md

 # Tetris2D

 <B>Description :</B><br>
-A clone of Tetris developed on Unity
+A clone of Tetris made with Unity in 2 days for the challenge
 <br><br><br>

 <B>Installation :</B>